martinm43/stroman/README.md

 8. mlb_data_models.py
 Contains ORM models for the MLB database.

-9. mlb_manual.py - TO BE DELETED
-Script for entering MLB data manually from an Excel sheet.

-10. season_games_splitter.py
+9. season_games_splitter.py
 Splits the season based on games played and games to be played.

-11. supports.py
+10. supports.py
 A set of assistant scripts for other main scripts in this library/repo/whatever.
 Contains scripts for calculating current ratings and the binomial win probabilities in future games.
 Also contains a function that converts the list of binomial win probabilities into a "head to head matrix"

-12. table_initializer.py
+11. table_initializer.py
 Brief script that creates the tables in the MLB database.

-13. tiebreaker.py
+12. tiebreaker.py
 Function containing tiebreaker logic based on dicts (in progress)

-14. missing_read.py
+13. missing_read.py
 Reads missing games (games that have not yet been played) from database.

-15. missing_write.py
+14. missing_write.py
 Writes missing games to database (in progress).

-16. global_update.py
-Updates multiple games (N days in the past via command line update)